 Alternatively, if a new form will be very similar to an existing form, you can Edit the existing form and click Clone Form.
 You will instantly have a new form with "[clone]" in its name.

 Watch how a form is quickly added to an intranet site:

 The key step in building a form, test, or survey - if you want users to be able to complete the form! - is to publish the form, making it live on the site and accessible.
 Until you publish, your form remains in draft mode, invisible to users.

-To publish your newly-built form, when you're editing the form, click Publish Survey.
+To publish your newly-built form, when you're editing the form, click Publish.
 A box will pop up where you can confirm the title of the survey, add any search key words, and choose whether to advertise to the home page.
-Click Publish and your form, survey, or test will be available to users.
+Click the Publish button and your form, survey, or test will be available to users.